 Facilities: Parking, benches.

-Access to the Bluff Trail and connections to Chain Of Lakes & SMB Trail.
+Access to the Bluff Trail and connects to Chain Of Lakes & St. Margaret’s Bay Trail.

 Waterfall and other great stopping points.

 The B.L.T.
 Trail has 3 main sections.
 Blue Jay Way, Six Mile Falls, Fraser Mill Walk and Cranberry Run.
 Blue Jay Way is a 1.75 km stretch which follows along Governor Lake.
 There are benches beside the lake for you to take in the view.

 Six Mile falls follow along a brook which eventually leads to a small waterfall section.
 This section also leads over to an area where you can cross the brook and over into an area with coffee and refreshments.
 The end of the Six Mile Falls section is marked by the old rail bridge that you will cross.